dao-envelop/envelop-protocol-v2/script/README.md

 ## Deployments
 `chain_params.json` - contains settings for all scripts.
 `explorers.json` - contains scanner's base URL
-`Objects.s.sol` - abstarct conatrct in this file implements all param's load logic, deploy & instantionate logic and print.
-So th base flow  is:
+`Objects.s.sol` - abstarct contract in this file implements all param's load logic, deploy & instantionate logic and print.
+So the base flow  is:
 1. Implement all logic in `Objects.s.sol`, set params in `chain_params.json`.
 2. Run `Deploy.s.sol`.
 Take output for fill `chain_params.json`.
 3. Then  run test scripts (see examples below) or run script with specific tasks (i.e. `MyShchInit.s.sol`)